 The backdrop to the pillories is the Bank of Butterfield, one of the oldest banks in Bermuda.
 The building was built in 1776 as a mess for the British Army.
 Fun fact: it was the first bank in Bermuda to introduce the chip technology.

-At the east end of the square is the Town Hall, which is the seat of the civic government.
-The interior is heavily decorated with Bermuda cedar, a gorgeous wood found native in the country.
+At the east end of the square is the St. Goerge Town Hall, which is the seat of the civic government.
+The interior is heavily decorated with Bermuda cedar, a gorgeouswood that is native to the country.
 Admission is free and it is even possible to have a seat in the Mayor’s chair!

 Enjoying underwater and on the beach at Tobacco Bay

 The rock formations were truly a sight to behold.
 C enjoyed looking at the crevices surrounding Tobacco Bay Beach.
 He wandered everywhere trying to spot any tiny creatures that could be hiding from his prying eyes.

 The water is very shallow and calm.
 Combined with the sandy bottom, the boys had no issues walking out into the bay.

 We had brought our own snorkeling gear as we had read that Tobacco Bay is one of the best places to snorkel in Bermuda from shore.
 And there were many parrotfish and other colorful varieties to see.